All Flashcards

 Convex Lenses: Converge light, can form real or virtual images.
 Concave Lenses: Diverge light, only form virtual images.

-The rays converge at the focal point.
+The distance from the lens to the focal point.